 As companies have moved into these new models, having siloed organizational structures that separated these revenue-impacting functions negatively impacted company growth.

-Ultimately, having teams with disparate goals, metrics, and reporting that can often be at odds with each other is inefficient and negatively impacts revenue.
+Ultimately, having teams with disparate goals, metrics, and reporting that can often be at odds is inefficient and negatively impacts revenue.

-For some, there may be confusion as to what the difference between Revenue Operations and Sales Operations is.
+There may be confusion as to what the difference between Revenue Operations and Sales Operations is for some.

-There is certainly overlap between the two, and often-times someone with Sales Operations in their title ends up performing the functions of a Revenue Operations person, but these functions differ in fundamental ways.
+There is certainly overlap between the two.
+Often, someone with Sales Operations in their title ends up performing the functions of a Revenue Operations person, but these functions differ fundamentally.

-As startups have grown, many have realized that one of the biggest killers of growth was the walls that were built around departments within a company.
+As startups have grown, many have realized that one of the biggest killers of growth was the walls built around departments within a company.

-When sales, marketing, and customer success all had different goals and KPIs, disagreements, and miscommunication were inevitable.
+When sales, marketing, and customer success had different goals and KPIs, disagreements and miscommunication were inevitable.

 How many times have sales and marketing argued over the qualification criteria of a lead?

-As companies, especially SaaS businesses, have begun to embrace the Product-Led Growth model in which the end-user of a product becomes the focus and they qualify themselves within the product, metrics such as “Marketing Qualified Lead” have lost their importance.
+As companies, especially SaaS businesses, have begun to embrace the Product-Led Growth model.
+The end-user of a product becomes the focus, and they qualify themselves within the product; metrics such as "Marketing Qualified Lead" have lost their importance.

-Historically, companies that begin with a Product-Led model, will eventually begin to move upmarket into the enterprise market.
+Historically, companies that begin with a Product-Led model will eventually move upmarket into the enterprise market.

 The hybrid model of including both the "bottoms up" and "top down" sales approach makes Revenue Operations an even more important function.

-We do not live in a “one size fits all” world.
-While Revenue Operations has significant benefits for some companies, others may have greater success with a more “traditional” model of siloed organizations.
+We do not live in a "one size fits all" world.
+While Revenue Operations has significant benefits for some companies, others may succeed with a more "traditional" model of siloed organizations.

 The subscription model for SaaS products has exploded.
 The goal of predictable, recurring revenue has delighted founders and investors alike.

-Revenue Operations enables companies to have greater predictability over their growth and revenue by providing accurate measurements that are consistent across all teams that impact revenue.
+Revenue Operations enables companies to have greater predictability over their growth and revenue by providing accurate measurements across all teams that impact revenue.

-As companies scale into new markets, Revenue Operations is crucial to enabling a smooth transition.
+As companies scale into new markets, Revenue Operations are crucial to enabling a smooth transition.

-If your company plans on introducing new and more complex pricing options for your product, Revenue Operations will be crucial to smoothly transition into that new sales motion.
+If your company plans to introduce new and more complex pricing options for your product, Revenue Operations will be crucial to transition into that new sales motion smoothly.